This video looks at the issue of trunk stock in point of care documentation.

 These products are not ‘in the system’ and present challenges for hospitals and healthcare organizations.

-This video presentation explores the complex issue of trunk stock.
+This video presentation explores the complex issue of bill-only products such as trunk stock.

 In the video we look at why hospitals continue to rely on trunk stock and discuss the administrative challenges that it presents.